oneeve8/kobble-data/content/feamber.md

 Maybe there are *worlds* or *realms* or *heavens* beyond our realm.

-I believe so.
+I believe so...
 Do you?

 Once something is defined, it begins to have substance and purpose.